 Partial In-Person courses combine the Live Online/Synchronous Learning or Online/ Asynchronous Learning formats with an In-Person component.
 This blends the flexibility of an online class with hands-on teaching.
 These classes meet in a traditional classroom or lab when necessary, and do the rest of their classwork online.
 Face-to-face sessions may be held in a campus classroom, lab, or at an external location such as a clinical site for health-related courses.
 By adhering to safety guidelines including increased cleaning, physical distancing, and the use of facial coverings, it is our goal to keep our students, faculty, staff, and wider Columbus community safe.
 Look for the words “Partial In-Person” in the course schedule when you register.

 Full In-Person classes will meet completely in-person on campus or at a regional learning center.
-Only a small selection of courses will meet in person, and only if there is no online alternative.
-All safety guidelines will be enforced and followed to ensure everyone’s health and safety.
+All safety guidelines, including masking and social distancing, will be enforced and followed to ensure everyone’s health and safety.
 We will keep you informed if at any point this type of course needs to be altered for safety to different format.
 Look for the words “Full In-Person” in the course schedule when you register.

 Carving out your learning space

-Learn online and studying in your home is a big change.
+Attending online classes and studying in your home can be a big change for some.
 In many cases, we are sharing space with others in the household who are also learning or working, which is a lot of togetherness!
 Here are a few tips to help you focus on your studies for greater success.

 - Find Your Place.
 If you can, designate a space in your home where you can have your own workstation to do your focused work – and make sure that everyone understands what that space is devoted to.